 Julie Ramhold, a consumer analyst with DealNews.com, told Reader’s Digest that the lowest-priced wood furniture at Walmart tends to be made of materials such as particleboard.
 She said:

 “Unfortunately, this often means these pieces won’t survive one move, let alone others, and they won’t be able to handle minor scuffs and scratches.”

 Better choices for buying wood furniture include retailers Ikea and Amazon.
 Or, read our shopping tips in “10 Secrets to Finding Quality Secondhand Furniture.”

 If you are shopping for a bargain-basement cellphone plan, it’s natural to assume Walmart would be among your best bets.

 But that is not so, according to the folks at Tom’s Guide.
-Four years ago, they reviewed the Walmart-exclusive cell service Straight Talk and pulled no punches, saying flatly: “Straight Talk is the worst phone carrier in America.”
+A few years ago, they reviewed the Walmart-exclusive cell service Straight Talk and pulled no punches, saying flatly: “Straight Talk is the worst phone carrier in America.”

 According to Tom’s Guide:

 “Straight Talk had the slowest LTE speed of any carrier we tested, and it also came in last when we tested customer support.
 Straight Talk performance in other areas — smartphone plans, phone selection and special features — wasn’t strong enough to close the gap between it and other carriers.”

 Admittedly, a lot can change in just a few years.
 However, in a more recent review from 2020, Clark.com also had some negative thoughts about Straight Talk.
 After reviewing the service, the website concluded it is probably not great for those who want the fastest data speeds, use customer service often or require an unlimited mobile hotspot.